System Services Interaction with Apps and HAL

 • ServiceManager– A central registry that keeps track of all available system services.

 • Binder IPC– The communication mechanism that enables interaction between applications, framework components, and system services.
+Tools like binderdump are used to inspect these transactions during debugging.

 • HAL (Hardware Abstraction Layer)– Provides a standard interface for hardware-specific implementations, allowing system services to interact with hardware.
+HAL development relies on either AIDL or HIDL to define these interfaces.

 Types of System Services